anidisc/nowscore-cli/README.md

 We hope this table helps you effectively utilize the application!

+# Obtain a RapidAPI Key for the Footbal API

+## Steps

+1. Register on RapidAPI

+   - Go to [RapidAPI](https://rapidapi.com/) and click on "Sign Up" to create an account.
+   - Complete the registration process and log in to your account.

+2. Search for the Footbal API

+   - Use the search bar on RapidAPI to find the Footbal API.
+   - Click on the API to view the details and subscription options.

+3. Choose a subscription plan

+   - Select a subscription plan that meets your needs.
+Free and paid plans may be available.

+4. Get the API Key

+   - After choosing a plan, an API key will be generated for you.
+   - Copy the API key and store it in a secure location.

+5. Use the API Key

+   - Use the API key to authenticate and access the Footbal API data in your requests.

+## Additional Resources

+- For further information on using the Footbal API, refer to the documentation provided on RapidAPI.
+- If you encounter any issues or have questions, contact RapidAPI support for assistance.

+By following these steps, you will be able to obtain a RapidAPI key for the Footbal API and start using football data.
+Good luck!

+Please note that the obtained token key should be placed in the file **rapidkey1.key.**

 ## Support

 For any issues or questions, please contact our support team at aniello@discala.org